friday27/backend-dev/leetcode_note.md

 1480\.
 Running Sum of 1d Array
 1486\.
 XOR Operation in an Array
 1491\.
 Average Salary Excluding the Minimum and Maximum Salary
+1492\.
+The kth Factor of n
 1496\.
 Path Crossing
+1502\.
+Can Make Arithmetic Progression From Sequence

 ## SQL Problems